zzybluebell/tp/docs/DeveloperGuide.md

 **MSS**

 1. Staff requests to retrieve previous commands by pressing the `up` or `down` key on the keyboard.
-2. The previous commands will be shown in the command box one by one.
+2. The previous commands saved in the history (up to 30) will be shown in the command box one by one.

     Use case ends.

 **Extensions**

 * 1a.
-The program currently stores up 30 commands history, and `up` key is pressed more than 30 times continuously from the beginning.
+30 commands saved in the history, and `up` key is pressed more than 30 times continuously from the beginning.

     * 1a1. ezFoodie shows empty in the command box.

       Use case resumes at step 1.

 * 1b.
-The program currently stores 30 commands history, and `down` key is pressed more than 30 times continuously from the beginning.
+30 commands saved in the history, and `down` key is pressed more than 30 times continuously from the beginning.

     * 1b1. ezFoodie shows empty in the command box.

       Use case resumes at step 1.

 * 1c.
-The program currently stores no more than 30 commands history, and `up` key is pressed more than the number of stored commands history continuously from the beginning.
+No more than 30 commands saved in the history, and `up` key is pressed more than the number of stored commands history continuously from the beginning.

     * 1c1. ezFoodie shows empty in the command box.

       Use case resumes at step 1.

 * 1d.
-The program currently stores no more than 30 commands history, and `down` key is pressed more than the number of stored commands history continuously from the beginning.
+No more than 30 commands saved in the history, and `down` key is pressed more than the number of stored commands history continuously from the beginning.

     * 1d1. ezFoodie shows empty in the command box.